tari-labs/tari-university/src/cryptography/digital_signatures/schnorr_signatures.md

 \\]

-So it looks like Alice and Bob can supply their own _R_, and anyone can construct the 2-of-2 signature from the sum of the _R_s and public keys.
+So it looks like Alice and Bob can supply their own _R_, and anyone can construct the 2-of-2 signature from the sum of the _Rs_ and public keys.
 This does work:

 {{#playpen src/aggregation_1.rs}}